 Persons who refuse to comply with the Rules of Conduct may lose their library privileges.
 The library reserves the right to remove any person whose behavior is disruptive, is inappropriate for a library environment, or interferes with the use of the library by others.

-Approved by the Board of Trustees on August 21, 2014
+Reviewed and approved by the Board of Trustees on July 21, 2021